efcochran/map671-final-project-efcochran/README.md

 ### Datasets

 I used two datasets for this project.
-The points representing parks came from.......the second dataset which provided population data came from......
+The points representing parks came from the Florida Department of Recreation and Parks second dataset which provided population data came from Natural Earth.

 ### Processing

-The data were edited using QGIS.....The park data was available as points, which were loaded into QGIS.
+The data were edited using QGIS 3.24.2-Tisler.
+The park data was available as points, which were loaded into QGIS.
 The population data was available at the county level in Florida.

-A hexgrid was created in QGIS with the following settings.....The hexgrid shows the.......
+A hexgrid was created in QGIS with a 10 mile long diagonal.
+The hexgrid shows the Population density in 10 mile increments.

 ### Map availability